How to Make Cold Brew Coffee (With Tips and Fresh Ideas)

 Should you entertain the idea of making nitro cold brew at home, you’ll need a cream siphon and nitrogen capsules.

-These siphons are very popular in gastronomy because they can be used to conjure up all kinds of froths, culinary foams, etc. However, get ready to spend upwards of $100 on a decent syphon that’ll generate enough pressure.
+These siphons are very popular in gastronomy because they can be used to conjure up all kinds of froths, culinary foams, etc. However, get ready to spend upwards of $100 on a decent siphon that’ll generate enough pressure.

 “Cold brew is like beer, cold drip is like wine,” a cold drip supplier once spun off at the Berlin Coffee Festival.
 He isn’t wrong, but I wouldn’t exaggerate things quite so much.

 What Are the Best Cold Brew Coffee Beans?
-My Recommendations

 It’s important that you always go for pure Arabicas without any Robusta.
 The canephora bean is much too unrefined and superficial and would kill off all other nuances when extracted cold.